Ohio State Medical Board

 This is having it both ways.
 They accept cases they are not authorized to accept and then dismiss them as though the accused are innocent.
 When they cannot dismiss them, they decide that they were not charged by law to handle them, and then they dismiss them on that basis.
 Which has the same effect as finding the accused innocent.

 By this arrangement, medical boards themselves almost never have to find anyone guilty.
 They just respond to it when someone else does and use that to claim to be policing medicine.
 Patients can have their lives intentionally ruined by miscreants in medicine, for example by sex abuse.
 Is sex abuse a crime or is it not?
 If it is, the Ohio State Medical Board legally cannot accept those cases.
 It does accept them.
 And it does dismiss them.
 It is not a law enforcement agency authorized to investigate and prosecute crimes.
-So it doesn't matter how much evidence is presented by the patient.
-If the amount of evidence is so compelling that the case cannot be dismissed for lack of evidence, suddenly they discover, as though for the first time, that they are not authorized to investigate crimes, and they dismiss is on that basis.
+So they should not accept criminal cases.

-It is on that basis that they should not have accept criminal cases.
 When this was pointed out to them multiple times, it made no difference.
 They are a guild that represents the interests of health care professionals, not patients.
-By accepting such cases, they protect miscreants in medicine by causing the cases to become impossible to be pursued by anyone else.

-All of this suggests that healthcare professionals are not fair, impartial and motivated in matters requiring them to discipline their own colleagues.
-It suggests that the well being of patients is not their highest priority.
+Healthcare professionals are not fair, impartial and motivated in matters requiring them to discipline their own colleagues.
+The well being of patients is not their highest priority.

 What's frivolous is the way claims are treated